-Do you want to keep your home cool this summer?
+Do you want to keep your home cool this spring?
 Here are some of our best tips on keeping your property nice and chilled.

 The disadvantage of this option is that once you have planted a tree, it can take a while to pay off.
 An alternative is to grow a seasonal creeping plant, such as ivy, over a wooden trellis or pergola.
-Although this will require more maintenance, it can give you a simple, quick and attractive source of shade that you’ll be able to enjoy all summer long.
+Although this will require more maintenance, it can give you a simple, quick and attractive source of shade that you’ll be able to enjoy right through to winter.

-Barbecuing is one of the best parts of summer: they make cooking outdoors a lot of fun, give you a chance to enjoy different tastes and also create plenty of opportunities for enjoying yourself with friends and family.
+Barbecuing is one of the best parts of having warm weather: they make cooking outdoors a lot of fun, give you a chance to enjoy different tastes and also create plenty of opportunities for enjoying yourself with friends and family.
 While there are plenty of high end BBQ models, you could easily create a brick BBQ for yourself if you wanted something that will really impress.